chaithanyanani/Data-Analytics/README.md

 11.Total Crimes by State and Crime Type:
 Visualized a breakdown of crimes per state and per crime type to understand regional patterns and focus areas.

+#  Conclusion:

+This project provided a comprehensive analysis of crime patterns across Indian states over two distinct periods: 2015–2020 and 2020–2025.
+By working with real-world datasets using Python (Pandas, NumPy, Matplotlib), I was able to explore crime trends, identify high-crime states, and measure changes in crime types over time.